nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

   harmony-ap.service             loaded active running Harmony eDelivery Access - Access Point
   ```

-Ensure that the security server user interface at `https://<host>:8443/harmony/` can be opened in a Web browser.
+Ensure that the administrative user interface at `https://<host>:8443/` can be opened in a Web browser.
 To log in, use the administrative username and password chosen during the installation.
 While the user interface is still starting up, the Web browser may display a connection refused -error.

 ### 2.8 Installing Custom Plugins